jrlmx/sourdough/README.md

-# An Opinionated Starter Kit? for Laravel/Livewire with Folio, Volt, and Flux UI
+# An Opinionated Starter Kit for Laravel/Livewire with Folio, Volt, and Flux UI

-Yes, it’s written in Go... well, the "installer" is...
+Yes, it’s written in Go.
+No I won't compile it for you...

 ## Overview

-This standalone executable streamlines the setup of Livewire, Folio, Volt, and Flux UI Pro—along with a few extras—into a fresh Laravel project.
-Simply provide your Flux UI credentials, and the tool takes care of the rest.
+This standalone executable simplifies the setup of Livewire, Folio, Volt, and Flux UI Pro—along with a few extras—by creating a fresh Laravel project and configuring it with the necessary dependencies.
+Just provide your Flux UI credentials, and the tool takes care of the rest.

-This is my go-to setup for new TALL stack projects, and while it’s tailored to my preferences, you’re welcome to try it out.
+This is my go-to setup for new TALL stack projects.
+While it’s tailored to my preferences, you’re welcome to give it a try.
 Just remember: **use at your own risk.**

+## Prerequisites

+Before using this tool, make sure you have the following installed on your system:

+- **PHP**
+- **Composer**
+- **Laravel Installer**

+See: The [Laravel Docs](https://laravel.com/docs/11.x/installation) for instalation instructions.

 ## Customizing

-A key advantage of this tool is its use of a `./stubs` directory.
-Any files placed in this folder will be copied to the project root, maintaining their directory structure.
+A key feature of this tool is its use of a `./stubs` directory.
+Any files placed in this folder will be copied into the new Laravel project, preserving their directory structure.
 However, **it will MERCILESSLY overwrite existing files** without asking—so handle with care.

 ## Installation